 This should give you an easy and quick reference:

 There is an excellent chance.
-Casablanca is the first city you will land when you visit Morocco.
+Casablanca is the biggest city in Morocco.
 If this is where you plan to stay for the entirety of your journey, there are many things you can buy:

 - Pottery – you can find many pottery products in Casablanca, especially Rabat, where they are made.